-It's likely they're happily imagining unexplored planets, curved earth vistas and somersaults in mid-air.
+It’s likely they are happily imagining unexplored planets, curved earth vistas and somersaults in mid-air.

-It's doubtful they've contemplated losing bone density and muscle mass, being exposed to high radiation levels, or vomiting.
-They may also not have considered that the heart muscle shrinks, faces swell as fluids migrate from the legs to the head, and some will return to Earth up to eight centimeters taller because their spinal discs have expanded.
+It’s doubtful they’ve contemplated losing bone density and muscle mass, being exposed to high radiation levels, and vomiting.
+They may also not have considered that the heart muscle shrinks, faces swell as fluids migrate from the legs to the head, and some will return to Earth up to eight centimetres taller because their spinal discs have expanded.

-Space adaptation syndrome is experienced by more than half of all space travelers, as the body's systems struggle to adapt to the loss of gravity.
+Space adaptation syndrome is experienced by more than half of all space travellers, as the body’s systems struggle to adapt to the loss of gravity.

-One symptom in particular, lower back pain, is now being targeted by a European Space Agency study and Australian Catholic University (ACU) physiotherapist Professor Julie Hides.
+One symptom in particular, lower back pain, has been targeted by a European Space Agency study and ACU physiotherapist Professor Julie Hides.

-Professor Hides was invited to participate in the study after publishing her PhD and papers on low back pain, and developing a rehabilitation program which used ultrasound imaging to teach people how to contract hard-to-reach muscles.
+Professor Hides was invited to participate in the study after developing a lower back rehabilitation program, which used ultrasound imaging to teach people how to contract hard-to-reach muscles.

 “You would think that no gravity and no load on your spine would be a good thing, but in actual fact microgravity is quite bad for your back,” she said.

-"On Earth when we go to bed and take the load off our backs, our spinal discs absorb fluid, and we're slightly taller in the morning.
+“On Earth, when we go to bed and take the load off our backs, our spinal discs absorb fluid, and we’re slightly taller when we get up in the morning.
 During the day, on Earth, gravity loads our spine and pushes fluid out of the discs.
 In space, where there is never any load, the discs continue to absorb fluid and the curve in the spine flattens out.

-"This means that not only are astronauts up to eight centimeters taller when they come back to Earth, but their spines are vulnerable when they are suddenly forced to handle load again, and many astronauts go on to experience chronic back pain."
+“This means that not only are astronauts up to eight centimetres taller when they come back to Earth, but their spines are really vulnerable when they are suddenly forced to handle a normal load again, and many astronauts go on to experience chronic back pain.”